Renfrewshire Council

 • Some 1,400 permanent jobs and 950 temporary construction roles could follow from the estimated £230million in private sector investment attracted to both sides of the Clyde

-• It will also help realise the full potential of Scotland's manufacturing innovation district AMIDS which we are developing next to Glasgow Airport, attracting more companies to locate here.
+• It will help realise the full potential of Scotland's manufacturing innovation district AMIDS which we are developing next to Glasgow Airport, attracting more companies to locate here.

 Artist impression of the regenerated Clyde waterfront at Renfrew Vibrant waterfront